• Skip to main content

 Seljuk Empire Map, History and Facts

-Known as Seljuk Empire, this state was declared the protector of Islam by Abbasid Caliph who was living in Baghdad and it ruled over the holy lands.
+Known as Seljuk Empire, this state was declared “The protector of Islam” by Abbasid Caliph who was living in Baghdad and it ruled over the holy lands.
 As the ancestors of the western Turks, they blended the cultures and created the hybrid ethos that you can still observe in modern Turkey.
-When you examine the Seljuk Empire map below, you can see how strategically the state has spread.

 1. March of the Turks to the West

-Alp Arslan (Successor) expanded significantly upon Tughril’s holdings by adding Armenia and Georgia (1064).
+Alp Arslan (successor) expanded significantly upon Tughril’s holdings by adding Armenia and Georgia (1064).
 He had captured eastern fringes of the Byzantine Empire (1068).
 Then the war between Seljuks and Byzantines was inevitable.

-The map depicts the march of Seljuk Turks from Central Asia to the Eastern borders of Byzantine Empire.
+The above map depicts the march of Seljuk Turks from Central Asia to the Eastern borders of Byzantine Empire.
 You can see where the Battle of Manzikert took place marked on the map.
 That battle opened the gates of Anatolia (Asia Minor) to the Turks.

 2. Seljuk Empire and Battle of Manzikert